mrcjbradley/virtual_graduation/README.md

 - Clone down repo
 - Go to a/A name game to get student data file (remove dismissed students)
     - Repo link: https://github.com/appacademy/aa-picture-game
+    - If the students in the existing student data file are not from the correct cohort, follow the directions on the README for the `aa-picture-game` repo to get the data for the correct stoods
-- Add student js file (export as array of student pojos from)
+- Add `<cohort-start-date>.js` file to the `src/students` folder (export as array of student POJOs)
-- Change the import in index.js to use the new file for `students`
+- Change the import in `index.js` to use the new file for the student data
 - Don't forget to webpack it! run `npm run build`
 - Push it up!
 (Wait a few minutes for github pages)
 - Have fun!